U.S. patent case climaxes with win for Canadian vibrator maker

 On its website Standard Innovation describes the We-Vibe family of vibrators as “a global sensation.”

-The commission’s ruling overturns a preliminary ruling by an ITC judge, who found in January that the patent holder did not have enough commercial activity in the United States to have standing to prevail at the ITC.
+The commission’s ruling overturns a preliminary ruling by an ITC judge, who found in January that while Lelo’s products and those made by other small companies infringed on Standard Innovation’s patent, the patent holder did not have enough commercial activity in the United States to have standing to prevail at the ITC.

 The full commission disagreed.

-It banned the sale of vibrators made by Lelo Inc and distributed or sold by Nalpac Enterprises Ltd, Williams Trading Co, Honey’s Place Inc and Lover’s Lane & Co.
+It banned the sale of vibrators made by Lelo Inc, Nalpac Enterprises Ltd, Williams Trading Co., Honey’s Place Inc and Lover’s Lane & Co.

 The ITC is a popular venue for patent fights because its docket moves fairly quickly and since it can order a sales ban for any device which infringes a patent.